ptc-iot-sharing/MonacoEditorTWX/README.md

 ### Upgrading

 After installing a new version of the widget, make sure you clear the browser cache.
 [Here](https://en.wikipedia.org/wiki/Wikipedia:Bypass_your_cache#Cache_clearing_and_disabling) is an example of how to do that.

+When updating to a new version of Thingworx of the 8.4.x line, step _3.3_ needs to be redone.

 ## Features